-The dimensions of burrows can be estimated from tomographic cross-section of the samples.
-Burrows were generally a few millimeters to 2 cm in diameter, commonly penetrating 6 to 10 cm into the rocks and ultimately reaching a density of up to 12 per dm2.
-If the burrows in straight, branched, or J and U shapes (Fig. 2e) are simplified to a cylinder with the diameter of 1 cm and height of 6 cm, which are the median values of the burrows, then the estimated volume of the simplified cylinder can be used to determine the extent of substratum reconstruction by bioturbation.
-In this model, a 1 dm2 surface area which can harbor 12 burrows on the surface, may reach up to 0.226 dm3 of burrow space.
+U shapes (Fig. 2e) are simplified to a cylinder with a diameter of 1 cm and height of 6 cm, which are the median values of the burrows, then the estimated volume of the simplified cylinder can be used to determine the extent of substratum reconstruction by bioturbation.
+In this model, a 1 dm2 surface area, which can harbor 12 burrows on the surface, may reach up to $0.226 \,\mathrm{dm^3}$ of burrow space.
 Eventually, we can deduce that the carbonate substratum has been reconstructed by bioturbation to a great extent.